George

 Taylor

 Avenue.
-Flames spread through the building, feeding on the
+Flames spread through the building, feeding on

 highly

 combustible stock.
-The entire building was soon engulfed in fire as was
+The entire building was soon engulfed in fire

 the late R.H.
 Middleton's brick stable.
-A brisk southwest wind carried
+A brisk southwest wind

 the flames across